operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ```

-- Create below yaml definition of the Custom Resource to create Instance of ServiceMonitor:
+- Create below yaml definition of the Custom Resource to create Instance of ServiceMonitor.

 ```execute